-I have used this setup when entering more remote canyons, where an off-track entry route can leave you on a cliff edge still high above the creek.
-It can also be of use in more exploratory expeditions where you don’t want to be chewing through a heap of slings, or taking away from the pristine environment.
+I have used this setup when entering more remote canyons, particularly in cases when an off-track entry route had us arrive at a cliff edge high above the creek.
+It can also be of use in more exploratory expeditions where you don’t want to be chewing through a heap of slings or taking away from the pristine environment.

 There are a range of ways to create a retrievable anchor, but this technique is particularly good when abseiling on doubled ropes.
-To make it, simply take a length of tape, about 3 metres in length.
+To make it, simply take about three metres of 25mm tubular tape.
 Tie a tape knot at each end to create two loops.
-Close to one end tie another loop into the sling.
-For the smoothest operation, place a maillon on each end.
+Close to one of these ends tie another loop into the sling.
+For the smoothest operation, place a maillon on both ends.

-To use, simply run the tape sling around your anchor, run your abseiling rope through both maillons and throw your rope down as normal.
-Tie one end of another rope to the extra loop in the sling (this rope doesn’t take any load, so feel free to use a thinner hand-line etc).
+To use, simply place the tape sling around your anchor, run your abseiling rope through both maillons and throw your rope down as normal.
+Tie one end of another rope to the extra loop in the sling (this rope doesn’t take any load, so feel free to use a thinner hand-line or pull cord).

 Once everyone is down, pull down your abseiling rope as normal.
 Once it comes through the anchor the loop is broken, allowing you to pull the remaining single rope and have the whole rig come down.
-Be aware that the extra knots and maillons mean that there are more items to get stuck in cracks etc, so be careful when and where you use it.
-Where there is a serious risk of it getting stuck, just bite the bullet and sacrifice a sling.
+Be aware that the extra knots and maillons mean that there are more items that can get stuck in cracks, so be careful when and where you use it.
+If there is a high chance of it getting stuck, just bite the bullet and sacrifice a sling.